smich73/demos/Azure ML and cognitive/Cognitive In Action - demo script.md

 2.Set language to  English GB  and  'Susan '

-3.Copy this text  Two GUID's walk into a bar ....
-GUID one says "a wine, a beer and a nice glass of champagne".......the barman says "That's a strange order!" ......GUID two says "Ignore him, he's random"
+3.Copy this text  "How many programmers does it take to change a light bulb?
+None.
+It's a hardware problem."
 ◦Note punctuations and pauses
-◦Also note that it does not recognise  GUID  properly

 ### Bing Speech - Speaker Recogntiion > identification